j38046818-dotcom/Drive-Manager-for-DosBox/README.md

 After this process is complete, you can edit the source code using the DOS version of Visual Basic or compile it.

 To compile it, select the "Make EXE File" from the "Run" menu.

+To directly download the compiled EXE, go to the releases section, download the ZIP containing the EXE, and extract it.